North Korea's Kim Jong Un inspects Russian bombers and a warship on a visit to Russia's Far East

 Russia’s Cabinet on Friday released a video showing Kim on an elevated platform looking at the cockpit of an Su-57 while listening to its pilot.
 Kim also beamed and clapped his hands when an Su-35 fighter jet landed after a demonstration flight.

-During a luncheon hosted by Russian officials, Kim’s top military officer, army Marshal Ri Pyong Chol, said his leader’s visit to the facility “added another glorious page” to the relations between the countries, KCNA said.
+During a luncheon hosted by Russian officials, Kim’s top military officer, army Marshal Ri Pyong Chol, said his leader’s visit to the facility “added another glorious page” to the countries' relations, KCNA said.
 Kim’s delegation also includes the top commanders of North Korea’s air force and navy.

-Putin on Friday briefed Belarusian President Alexander Lukashenko about his summit with Kim.
-During their meeting in the Black Sea resort of Sochi, Lukashenko suggested Belarus could join Russia and North Korea in "three-way cooperation."

 Kim's trip to Russia, his first since April 2019 when he met Putin in Vladivostok, came days after he attended a ceremony at a North Korean military shipyard where the country unveiled the alleged nuclear attack submarine.